 Attendance Policy: Students are not graded on their attendance in this course.
 However, based the nature of the course, and the on-going class discussion of the meaning, nature and context of the laws being studied, it would greatly benefit students to attend all classes.
 Much of these class discussion and their implications will be reflected in the course evaluations/tests.

-IMPORTANT INFORMATION
+OTHER IMPORTANT INFORMATION

-Academic Integrity: To maintain a culture of academic integrity, members of the University of Waterloo and its Affiliated and Federated Institutions of Waterloo (AFIW) are expected to promote honesty, trust, fairness, respect, and responsibility.
-See the UWaterloo Academic Integrity webpage for more information.
+Academic Integrity: In order to maintain a culture of academic integrity, members of the University of Waterloo community are expected to promote honesty, trust, fairness, respect, and responsibility.
+[Check www.uwaterloo.ca/academicintegrity/ for more information.]